find your perfect postgrad program

-Now, most people know vaguely what a PhD is – it’s a university course that means you can call yourself ‘Doctor’ without having to do medicine, right?
-Whilst that is surprisingly close to the truth, we’re here to answer the oft-asked question of ‘what is a PhD?’
+Most people know vaguely what a PhD is – it’s a university course that means you can call yourself ‘Doctor’ without having to do medicine, right?
+Whilst that is surprisingly close to the truth, we’re here to answer the oft-asked question of ‘what is a PhD?’.

 To start with, describing a PhD as a university course can be a bit misleading.
 Whilst it is a course offered by a university, it’s incredibly different to most courses.
 Unlike the undergraduate level, you won’t be covering your subject broadly you’ll be focused on one very particular area.
 Whilst a masters degree, especially a research one, may be focused, it won’t be nearly as focused as a PhD.

 That said – don’t expect this focused level of research to necessarily be groundbreaking!
 Though part of doing a PhD is the intent to produce original research, it’s also primarily there to train your research skills and to prove yourself as a capable researcher.

 A PhD is research focused

 One of the main differences between PhDs and other types of postgraduate degree is that PhDs are heavily research based.
 PhDs involve a lot of independent research time, where you'll study your topic in detail using academic resources – such as the university's online library and online materials.
 This format is different to taught postgraduate degrees, which involve a lot more taught aspects such as lectures and seminars.

 Do you need a masters to study a PhD?

 In order to study a PhD, you’ll need to have a masters degree and a bachelors degree with a 2:1 or higher.
 Though self-funded students and students with professional experience in the field may be admitted with lower grades

 Most universities offer PhD programs across a variety of disciplines.
 It is possible to study a PhD at almost any university and in almost any subject.
 Since a PhD is an independent research-based program, there is a lot of flexibility in regard to what you’ll study.